 Working to free the wrongly convicted

-Griffith's Innocence Project will take on cases where initial investigations support an applicant's assertion that they have been wrongly convicted and where innocence may be established through the use of DNA technology.
+Griffith's Innocence Project will take on cases where initial investigations support an Applicant’s assertion that they have been wrongly convicted.
 Due to our limited resources, the large number of applications received and our strict guidelines, many cases will not be accepted.